jkeefe/newmark-design-development/THE_NOTES.md

 - Log into Dialogflow
 - First we're going to let Dialogflow that we're going to use a "Fulfillment" service (our Glitch site!) to help answer questions.
 Click on the "Fulfillment" tab.
-- Need to go get the URL from Glitch.
+- Here, flip the webhook switch from "Disabled" to "Enabled" at the top so it's blue.
+- We need to provide our dog service's URL.
 It'll be in this format: `https://[your-project-name].glitch.me/dialogflow`
-- Back in Dialogflow, paste that into the "URL" line (don't forget the `/dialogflow` at the end!)
+- Put that into the Dialogflow webhook "URL" line (don't forget the `/dialogflow` at the end!)
-- Flip the "Enabled" switch at the top so it's blue.

 #### Set up the conversation